 When the problem of stone maintenance began to emerge and started growing by leaps and bounds, the whole matter was not perceived as the actual science/craft that it is, but as a “nice business opportunity.”
 And the salespeople took matters into their hands!
 Of course, they didn’t (and still don’t) have a clue about different marbles and different “granites” (whatever they actually are!), etc., but it didn’t matter.
 The smell of money was too enticing!
 They initially investigated with scientists and true stone experts but concluded that their determinations were not “sellable.”
 Just too darn difficult!

 There’s got to be an easier way!

-So, let's more properly say: The make-believe answers that end-users of stone were dreaming about!
+So, let’s more properly say: The make-believe answers that end-users of stone were dreaming about!
 It also had all the make-believe answers that all those innocent stone refinisher wannabes were looking for: The Equalizer!
-The "Miracle-in-a-bottle."
+The “Miracle-in-a-bottle.”
 The “one-medicine-cure-all, the easy-way-to-refinish- stone-that-even-a-$6.00-an-hour-idiot-can-do”!
-Thus, also confirming the stereotype image that most people have in their minds when the word "maintenance" hits their ears!
+This also confirms the stereotypical image that most people have in their minds when the word “maintenance” hits their ears!

 If nothing else, one simple question should come to mind: